Water & Wastewater

 H₂S, ammonia, odor control |

-VVS vertical packed towers ideal for acid gases and ammonia removal; FRP and PVC systems designed for municipal duty cycles |
+Ammonia scrubbers and wet scrubbers in FRP or PVC construction—VVS vertical packed towers ideal for H₂S and ammonia removal; designed for continuous municipal duty cycles |

 |